scalar/cli/README.md

 ## Installation

-Hey, `scalar` works just fine, but if you really want to become friends you should install the CLI:
+If you really want to become friends you should install the CLI:

 ```bash
 npm -g install @scalar/cli
 ```

-If you just want to test the CLI, prefix all commands with `npx @scalar/cli` instead of just `scalar`.
+Otherwise just prefix all commands with `npx @scalar/cli` instead of `scalar`.
+That’s fine, too.

 ## Commands